oscariotes/samutsari2/Rizal.md

-## Affordable House and lot in Rizal 3 bes and 2 baths, accessible via main highway
+## Affordable House and lot in Rizal 3 beds and 2 baths, accessible via main highway